Oranga Tamariki: Uplifting of "Moana"

 In early December 2022, Mason appealed the High Court's decision to the Supreme Court of New Zealand, arguing that the 2019 amendments to the Oranga Tamariki Act strengthened Treaty of Waitangi commitments.

 On 20 March 2023, the Smiths relinquished custody of Moana, citing the stress caused by the ongoing legal battle for her care caused by the ongoing appeals, lack of support from Oranga Tamariki's Napier office, and numerous false reports of abuse.
 Mrs Smith described the decision as "heartbreaking" and stated that they were "still grieving the loss of our daughter in our home" and wanted Moana to be part of their family's lives.
 Oranga Tamariki's East Coast regional manager Julie Tangaere described Moana's case as "highly sensitive" and "distressing," but asserted that its involvement had been consistent with the implementation of the Court's plans.
-Former Assistant Māori Commissioner for Children Glenis Philip-Barbara stated that Māori children deserved to be both safe and with their whanau (family).
+Former Assistant Māori Commissioner for Children Glenis Philip-Barbara stated that Māori children deserved to be both safe and with their whānau (family).
+In response, the ACT Party claimed that the parents had been bullied by Oranga Tamariki because of their race and advocated the repeal of Section 7AA of the Oranga Tamariki Act 1989.

-June 2021 assault video

-In late June 2021 a whistleblower informed the news website Newsroom about incidents where Oranga Tamariki staff members allegedly physically assaulted children being housed at Oranga Tamariki's Care & Protection Residences.
-The report raised concerns about the welfare of children in their care along with the use of restraints and physical force.
-This led to the closure of such facilities in July 2021.
+In late July 2025, High Court justice Helen Cull ordered Oranga Tamariki to pay NZ$108,000 in indemnity costs to Moana's foster parents and criticised the Ministry's campaign against the parents.
+Oranga Tamariki's North Taranaki and Whanau Services national commissioner Alison Cronin said the Ministry would comply with the court ruling.